greyatomtestuser2/DS-SF-44/lessons/lesson-14/README.md

 In this exercise, we will compare some of the classical NLP tools from the last class with these more modern latent variable techniques.
 We will do this by comparing information extraction techniques on Twitter using the two methods.

-> Instructor Note: If you want students to capture their own collection of tweets using the Twitter API,[ use the following instructions](./code/twitter-instructions.md).
+>  Note: If you want to capture your own collection of tweets using the Twitter API,[ use the following instructions](./code/twitter-instructions.md).
 It requires some setup and a Twitter account.

 > If not - you can use a [pre-existing file of captured tweets](./code/datasets/captured-tweets.txt) relating tech companies and Middle Eastern companies.